OpenUDA/openuda-specifications/docs/OpenUDA-Canonical-Design-Principles.md

 - an industry interoperability profile
 - a bilateral trading agreement

-However, such requirements MUST be declared within the extension profile itself and MUST NOT alter the conformance requirements of the base UDT specification.
+However, such requirements MUST be declared within the extension profile itself and MUST NOT alter the conformance requirements of the base UD specification.

-Implementations that do not support a given extension profile SHOULD still be able to process the core UDT document.
+Implementations that do not support a given extension profile SHOULD still be able to process the core UD document.

 This rule preserves interoperability across OpenUDA implementations while allowing ecosystems to evolve specialized requirements.

 ---

-### 11. Custom Data
+## 12. Custom Data

 Custom data supports organization-specific needs that are not yet part of OpenUDA core or extension standards.

-### 11.1 Custom Rules
+### 12.1 Custom Rules
 Custom data:

-MUST be namespaced using the organization identifier
+- MUST be namespaced using the organization identifier

-MUST NOT redefine or duplicate core fields
+- MUST NOT redefine or duplicate core fields
+- MUST NOT substitute for a core field

-SHOULD be optional for receivers
+- SHOULD be optional for receivers

-MAY later be promoted into an extension or core field through governance
+- MAY later be promoted into an extension or core field through governance

-### 11.2 Custom Namespaces
+### 12.2 Custom Namespaces
 Recommended pattern:

 org:<orgId>

 Examples:

-org:cisco
+- org:cisco

-org:acme
+- org:acme

-org:globex
+- org:globex

-### 11.3 Custom Placement
+### 12.3 Custom Placement
 Custom fields MAY appear at multiple levels, including:

-header
+- header

-lines
+- lines

-parties
+- parties

-attachments
+- attachments

 Examples:

-header.custom
+- header.custom

-lines[].custom
+- lines[].custom

-### 11.4 Custom Shape
+### 12.4 Custom Shape
 Preferred pattern:

 {